namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

 - (1) What are the dominant technologies for distributed computing? (spark, and containerization by K8S)
 - (2) specifically GPU vs cluster based, are these alternatives?
 - (3) Are the typical deep learning options (Tensorflow, pytorch) abstracted by Horovod/ TFJobs or did Tensorflow , pytorch need to be modified to suport multiple clusters ?
 Wondering about the level of abtraction basically.
-- (4) Back prop has some parallelization opportunities , but there are lot of dependencies too. wondering, hmm, what are some parallelization methods w.r.t. what us available?
+- (4) Back prop has some parallelization opportunities , but there are lot of dependencies too. wondering, hmm, what are some parallelization methods w.r.t. what is available?
-- (5) are Horovod (and TFJobs) only really for deep learning or how about xgboost? (ah xgboost has its own, not on top of Horovod though)
+- (5) are Horovod (and TFJobs) only really for deep learning or how about xgboost?
 ## the dominant architectures/frameworks?
 Somehow I got the impression that, since whenever I opened up a google colab notebook in the past and saw GPU set up for tensorflow or pytorch, and then later when I started working with Databricks, I got the impression that GPU and clusters were an either or thing.

 ### I learned
 - Not just GPU distributted vs cluster distributed, but also hybrid of these.
-- oh and both Databricks ane Kubernetes can be used for hybrid.
+- oh and both Databricks and Kubernetes can be used for hybrid.
 - But interestingly Databricks / spark, stepped away from distributed.
 Originally had **Spark Deep Learning Libraries**, but today, only Horovod and TFJobs .
 	- Shifted focus, perhaps because lots already options, market saturated .
 - Also there are a few others, less widely used,  **Spark on Ray**,  and **BigDL**,